 What is a Viral Pin?

 We can simply use the word, “Viral content” for a piece of content that has become incredibly popular in hours or days by being shared by most Internet users.

 When it’s come to Pinterest, the same thing can happen.
-So we can describe them as Viral Pins.
+We can describe them as Viral Pins.

-So when your daily Pinterest traffic increases significantly, you have a viral pin!
+When your daily Pinterest traffic increases significantly, you should have some viral pins!

 If your pin looking really valuable to the Pinterest audience, Pinterest will start showing your pin to a new audience and your pin can be shown to more and more pinners.